Honors Interdisciplinary Program Curriculum

 Note: If you started Lower Division Honors before Fall of 2017, your credit hour requirements will differ from what is stated below.
 Please check DegreeWorks for your particular Honors program requirements from your catalog year.
 Please contact our office if you have any questions.

-To receive an Honors Interdisciplinary Program (“HIP”) Certificate, the Honors Program student will complete the following components:
+To receive the Honors Interdisciplinary Program (“HIP”) distinction on your diploma, the Honors Program student will complete the following components:

 Complete an introductory course in critical thinking (1 credit)

 - By completing one of the following courses (if you are a declared major in one of the majors with a

 discipline-specific LIB 100 series course, please enroll in the discipline specific

 section rather than the honors-specific section):